Recipe Makeover: 7 Tips For Healthier Dressing

 What are some ways to help make your dressing healthier?

 1. Substitute whole wheat bread for white bread cubes in order to add more fiber to the dish.
-Also, using cornbread mix instead is a great way to add additional whole grains.
+Also, using your own low-sodium homemade cornbread (do not add extra salt or butter) instead is a great way to add additional whole grains.

 2. Don’t use margarine!
 Instead, substitute it with olive oil.